Sleepytale Logo

 This is where the gap is widest.
 Calm offers a library of over 500 Sleep Stories, many narrated by recognizable voices.
 They are well produced and professionally written.
 But they are the same stories for every child.
 Your kid listens to the same narrative as every other kid, and once they have heard a story, that story is done.

-Sleepytale creates a fresh story from scratch every single time.
-Your child's name goes in, their current favorite things go in, and the AI writes something new around those details.
-If they are obsessed with volcanoes this week, the story is about volcanoes.
-If they have moved on to ballet by Friday, the story shifts with them.
+Cleo makes something fresh from scratch every single time.
+Your child's name goes in, their current favorite things go in, and she builds around those details.
+If they are obsessed with volcanoes this week, the story is about volcanoes, and so is the rhyme, and so is the little lesson about how lava cools.
+If they have moved on to ballet by Friday, she moves with them.
 That responsiveness is something a fixed library simply cannot offer, no matter how large it is.

 For parents of kids who go through phases (and every kid goes through phases), this is a massive difference.
 With Calm, you are hoping their catalog has something close enough.
-With Sleepytale, the story is already about exactly what your child wants.
+With Sleepytale, your child just tells Cleo, and she makes exactly that.

 Content Variety: What Each App Actually Offers